ma2750335/mas_lib_doc/docs/Strategy/strategy_ma.md

 ## 📈 Golden Cross / Death Cross Strategy

-This strategy is a classic trend-following method based on technical indicators.
-It uses the crossover between the 5-day moving average (MA5) and the 20-day moving average (MA20) to determine entry and exit signals.
+This strategy is a classic **trend-following** trading model that identifies market direction by tracking crossovers between the short-term 5-day moving average (MA5) and the long-term 20-day moving average (MA20).
+It is widely used in Forex, stock, and futures markets where sufficient liquidity exists.

 ---

 ## 💡 Strategy Logic

-- Golden Cross: When the short-term MA5 crosses above the long-term MA20 → Buy signal
+- **Golden Cross**: When MA5 crosses above MA20, it signals a potential bullish trend shift → trigger a buy entry.
-- Death Cross: When MA5 crosses below MA20 → Sell signal
+- **Death Cross**: When MA5 crosses below MA20, it signals a potential bearish trend shift → trigger a sell or exit.

-This strategy tends to produce false signals in sideways markets, but performs better in trending conditions.
+While this approach can generate false signals during sideways or choppy markets, it often performs well in strong trending conditions.

 ---